 Limit food along the way – I usually just feed my pet before the trip in the morning, unless it is a really long drive.
 Most of the times they don’t need to eat again until you arrive at the hotel.
 This could lead to more of a mess along the way.
 On the other hand, I do stop to give water along the way.

 Put your pet in a cage – I used to let my cat roam the car while traveling until I got sick of attempting to clean the hair all over the place.
 It is better to put them in the cage and take a few breaks along the way then to risk an accident and a dirty car!
 Plus, the meowing strangely simmers down when the cat is inside the cage!

 Make sure the cage is large enough – Pets will be happier if they have room to stretch and walk around comfortably.
-Being trapped in a cage doesn’t sound like any fun to you does it…same goes for a pet!
+Being trapped in a cage doesn’t sound like any fun to you does it?…the same goes for a pet!
 Give your pet time to get used to a cage (if new) before the trip.
-Also make sure that the cage is well ventilated.
+A well ventilated cage is a must!

 Use a calming spray – I use a natural cat calming spray, which I spray on the seats and bedding inside the cage.
 The one I use is called Nutri-Vet Pet-Ease Natural Calming Spray.
 It really tends to simmer the cat down while on a long car ride (and without using dangerous chemicals).

 Bring with a few pet toys – This will make your pet feel more comfortable on the road!

 Pack essentials in an easy to reach spot – I keep pet bowls, leashes, and other essentials in the backseat so I can get to them easily.
 I don’t want to be digging around a trunk trying to find what I need.
 Having everything easily on hand equals less stress!

 Roll down your windows – Animals love getting some fresh air especially when they are inside a cage.
 Also, every once in a while let the passengers hold the pet for a while so they can get out of the cage for a bit.